zalando/postgres-operator/docs/user.md

 active MITM attacks.
 In this section we show how to specify a custom TLS certificate which is mounted in the database pods via a K8s Secret.

-Before applying these changes, the operator must also be configured with the `spilo_fsgroup` set to the GID matching the postgres user group.
-If the value is not provided, the cluster will default to `103` which is the GID from the default spilo image.
+Before applying these changes, in k8s the operator must also be configured with the `spilo_fsgroup` set to the GID matching the postgres user group.
+If you don't know the value, use `103` which is the GID from the default spilo image (`spilo_fsgroup=103` in the cluster request spec).

+OpenShift allocates the users and groups dynamically (based on scc), and their range is different in every namespace.
+Due to this dynamic behaviour, it's not trivial to know at deploy time the uid/gid of the user in the cluster.
+This way, in OpenShift, you may want to skip the spilo_fsgroup setting.

 Upload the cert as a kubernetes secret:
 ```sh